Varying-Vagrant-Vagrants/VVV/README.md

 ### The Purpose of Varying Vagrant Vagrants

-The primary goal of Varying Vagrant Vagrants (VVV) is to provide an approachable way for developers to begin working in a development environment that matches a production environment as closely as possible.

-The default server configuration provisioned by VVV is intended to match a common configuration for working with high traffic WordPress sites.

-The default WordPress configurations provided by VVV are intended to create an environment ideal for developing themes and plugins as well as for contributing to WordPress core.
+The primary goal of Varying Vagrant Vagrants (VVV) is to provide an approachable development environment that matches a typical production environment.
+The default server configuration provisioned by VVV matchs a common configuration for working with high traffic WordPress sites.
+The default WordPress configurations provided by VVV create an environment ideal for developing themes and plugins as well as for [contributing to WordPress core](http://make.wordpress.org/core/).

 ### How to Use Varying Vagrant Vagrants

 #### VVV as a MAMP/XAMPP Replacement

-VVV is ready to use as is.
-Download or clone VVV and then type `vagrant up` to automatically build a sandboxed Ubuntu server on your computer containing everything needed to contribute to WordPress core or develop a WordPress theme or plugin.
+VVV is ready to use.
+Download or clone VVV and then type `vagrant up` to automatically build a virtualized Ubuntu server on your computer containing everything needed to develop a WordPress theme or plugin.

 Multiple projects can be developed at once in the same environment.

-* Use the `wordpress-develop` directory to participate in [WordPress core](http://core.trac.wordpress.org) development.
 * Use `wp-content/themes` in either the `wordpress-default` or `wordpress-trunk` directories to develop multiple themes.
 * Use `wp-content/plugins` in either the `wordpress-default` or `wordpress-trunk` directories to develop plugins.
 * Take advantage of VVV's [auto site configuration](https://github.com/varying-vagrant-vagrants/vvv/wiki/Auto-site-Setup) to provision additional instances of WordPress in `/srv/www/`.
+* Use the `wordpress-develop` directory to participate in [WordPress core](http://core.trac.wordpress.org) development.

+#### Shared Filesystem

+One of great strengths of VVV's Vagrant powered solution is the local filesystem being shared with the virtualized server. `vagrant-local`'s `config`, `database` and `www` directories are shared with the virtualized server.
+This allows you to work, for example, in vagrant-local/www/wordpress-default in your local file system and have those changes immediately reflected in the virtualized server's file system and http://local.wordpress.dev/.
+Likewise, if you `vagrant ssh` and make modifications to the files in `/svr/www/`, you'll immediately see those changes in your local system.

 #### VVV as a Scaffold

 Entirely different server configurations can be created by modifying the files included with VVV and through the use of additional [Auto Site Setup](https://github.com/varying-vagrant-vagrants/vvv/wiki/Auto-site-Setup) provisioning scripts.

-It is not necessary to track the changes made to the main repository.
 Feel free to check this project out and then change everything to make it your own.

 ### The Future of Varying Vagrant Vagrants